 One way that VAAFM supports schools and ECE’s is through our annual farm to school grants.
 Established by the Rozo McLaughlin Farm to School Act of 2006 (6 V.S.A. § 4721), these grants provide financial and technical assistance to organizations looking to establish or expand their farm to school programs.

-- Farm to School and Early Childhood Grants provide financial and technical assistance to schools or early childhood education organizations looking to develop or expand their farm to school programs.
-Application opens October 4th, 2021
+- Farm to School and Early Childhood Capacity Building Grant provides financial and technical assistance to schools or early childhood education organizations looking to develop or expand their farm to school programs.
+Applications closed November 2023.
+Applications will re-open in October 2025!

-Farm to School Vision Grant The Vision Grant is meant to support innovative ideas that have the potential to meaningfully address emergent issues within farm to school.
+- Farm to School and Early Childhood Vision Grant The Vision Grant is meant to support innovative ideas that have the potential to meaningfully address emergent issues within farm to school.
 In addition to schools and childcare organizations, this grant is also open to non-profits, so long as they apply as a co-applicant with a school or childcare organization.
-Application Opens March 2022
+Application Opens February 29, 2024.
+Application Deadline April 11, 2024.

 Farm to Institution